 HP notebook computers work similarly to Dell laptops: You'll need to press an assigned Function key (which could be F5, F4, or F11) with or without pressing the Fn key as well.
 You may need to press it multiple times to adjust the brightness or turn it off.
 There should also be a backlight icon stamped on the assigned Function key for your HP notebook that looks like a row of three dots with rays coming out of the first dot.

 The main thing, though, is that if you don't know the keyboard shortcut or Function key assigned to your keyboard's backlighting feature, you should look it up in your PC's manufacturer's support site or manual to find out.

 Certain MacBook models may have you adjust your keyboard lighting via the Touch Bar instead.
 To do so, tap the Arrow icon on the Touch Bar to expand its Control Strip.
 To turn on backlighting, tap the Increase brightness button.
 To turn it off, tap and hold the Decrease brightness button, which looks like a half-circle outlined in dots, not rays.

 These instructions should work for MacBooks with Touch Bars that run MacOS Monterey and Big Sur.

-Depending on the manufacturer and model of your device, you might be able to turn on/adjust the keyboard light via your PC’s control panel menu.
+Depending on the manufacturer and model of your device, you might be able to turn on and adjust the keyboard light via your PC's control panel menu.